Multi-interactive Dual-decoder for RGB-thermal Salient Object Detection: Introduction

 \section{Introduction}

-\IEEEPARstart{R}{GBT} salient object detection (SOD) aims at estimating the common conspicuous objects or regions in an aligned visible and thermal infrared image pair.
-It differs the task of RGBD SOD as follows.
-RGBD SOD aims to introduce depth information as an auxiliary modality to encounter some difficulties such as similar foreground and cluttered background.
+\IEEEPARstart{R}{GB-thermal} salient object detection aims at estimating the common conspicuous objects or regions in an aligned visible and thermal infrared image pair.
+Thermal infrared sensor captures the infrared ray and generates an image that can present the temperature of objects.
+Thermal infrared images can provide many informative cues, making many hard tasks be solved well, which has been proven in lots of computer vision tasks, such as RGBT tracking~\cite{li2016learning,li2019rgb} and multi-spectral person re-identification~\cite{ye2018visible,hao2019hsme}.
+In this paper, we focus on exploring the saliency of visual perception and temperature field, which is named RGBT SOD for short.
+It is meaningful in some applications such as automatic driving in foggy weather and nighttime, and abnormal object detection in some important places such as power stations.

+There is a similar task called RGBD SOD that introduces depth images to provide complementary information for coping with the challenges in SOD in visible images.
+RGBT SOD differs from it as follows.
+RGBD SOD aims to introduce depth information as an auxiliary modality to handle some difficulties such as similar foreground and cluttered background.
 As the depth information can catch the distance between objects and camera, it can easily distinguish salient object from similar objects and cluttered background.
-Therefore, existing RGBD SOD methods mainly focus on how to explore depth information to complement RGB one.
-While RGBT SOD treats RGB and thermal modalities equally and its target is to leverage complementary advantages to discover common conspicuous objects in both modalities, similar to other computer vision tasks, such as RGBT tracking~\cite{li2016learning,li2019rgb} and multi-spectral person re-identification~\cite{ye2018visible,hao2019hsme}.
-RGBT SOD is more meaningful than single-modality SOD and RGBD SOD in some practical applications such as automatic driving in foggy weather and nighttime, and abnormal detection in important places like power stations.
+In most cases, the saliency in the depth image is also in accord with visual saliency.
+Therefore, existing RGBD SOD methods mainly focus on exploring depth information as supplementary.
+While RGBT SOD treats RGB and thermal modalities equally, and takes advantages of different modalities to discover common conspicuous objects in both modalities.